- To inspire students to study Economics as both an A-level choice and as part of their future higher education and career.

 - To provide a range of opportunities for students to stretch their knowledge beyond the A-level specification.

-- Lessons will be taught by three full-time and one part-time teachers who are all subject specialists, with a variety of real-world experience to draw from.
+- Lessons will be taught by four full-time teachers who are all subject specialists, with a variety of real-world experience to draw from.

 - The Head of Subject is an experienced external examiner for Edexcel and has written a range of published resources for Hodder Education.
 This allows all students to benefit from the most up to date and comprehensive set of resources and assessment materials, as well as focused examination advice.